trishume/sympy-wiki-with-svn/GSoC-2011-Application-Ben-McDonald:-Optimising-SymPy-using-Cython.md

  * Create a mature build system for Cython in SymPy that will produce binaries on major platforms.

->In addition to improving to SymPy performance, I hope to produce a lasting infrastructure to compile, test and distribute Cython code on SymPy.
-Such an infrastructure will allow the painless addition of Cython code to the SymPy project in the future.
+>In addition to improving to SymPy performance, I hope to enhance the infrastructure to compile, test and distribute Cython code on SymPy.
+I will focus on producing an infrastructure that will allow the painless addition of Cython code to the SymPy project in the future.
 ## Schedule

 I am able to commit to 40 hours per week during the Google Summer of Code period.
 I will also be committing to 6 hours per week tutoring Python and algorithm classes during this period.